What exactly is the Masonic Mosaic Pavement?

 Simon-Sez: The image of this form is also omitted due to my lack of the proper graphic.
 The graphic shows the black and white triangles which make up the border.

 The graphic may be found on page 778 of Mackey's Revised Encyclopedia of 1929.
-Thank you.
 Back to Dr. Mackey.

 We find that we have for this symbol five different names: